Tbearden10/Cpp-Logo-Project/README.md

-Draws C++ logo using data.
+Draws C++ logo using data file.
 Main concepts used are polymorphism and inheritance.